 ESP32-C6-LCD-1.3

 ESP32-C6-LCD-1.3 (Standard version) and ESP32-C6-LCD-1.3 (With pre-soldered header) are microcontroller development boards based on the ESP32-C6FH4, supporting 2.4GHz Wi-Fi 6 and Bluetooth BLE 5.
-In a compact board size, they feature an onboard 1.3inch 262K color LCD screen, a lithium battery charging chip, a six-axis sensor (3-axis accelerometer and 3-axis gyroscope), an RGB LED, and a Wi-Fi/Bluetooth antenna, making them suitable for developing and embedding applications into products.
+Despite their compact size, they feature an onboard 1.3inch 262K color LCD screen, an RGB LED, and a Wi-Fi/Bluetooth antenna, making them suitable for development and integration into end products.

 Features